sintacs/sintacs-mwai-frontend-chatbot-settings/readme.txt

 ## Admin page settings:
 - Navigate to the 'AI Engine Frontend Chatbot Settings' menu in your WordPress admin panel.
 - Use the 'Allowed Roles' setting to specify which user roles are permitted to modify chatbot settings.
 This setting ensures that only authorized users can make changes to the chatbot configurations.
-- Use the 'Show Save to Original' Button to save the chatbot user settings to the original chatbot (override settings).
+- Use the 'Show Save to Original' Button to save the chatbot user settings to the original chatbot overwrite settings).
 - Set the 'Parameters to Show' setting to specify which parameters should be shown in the chatbot settings form.
 This setting ensures that only the selected parameters are shown in the form.
 - Use Drag and Drop to reorder the 'Parameters to Show'.